gbondo-am/gbondo-am.github.io/_portfolio/Data Science and Machine Learning.md

 Due to the nature of OMDENA projects, the working packages (tasks) are usually seperated into several groups.[**Task group-- Data**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task1-data) was responsible for finding suitable data for the project.
 The best data for our project was the OWID dataset.
 Data exploration was done and can be found.
 The [**Task group-- Experimental Models**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task2-exp-models-team-2) developed several models  to test for their performance and suitability  for the project.
 The notebooks for the experimental models can be found in the group repository.
 The [**Task group-- Model development**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task2-exp-models-team-2) developed several models, two notably were *LSTM* and *Arima* on the OWID dataset.
 The [**Task-- model deployment**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task-3-deployment-presentation) used streamlit for model deployment.

-**My Contributions :** I was part of the [**Task group-- Data**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task1-data) involved in research for a suitable data to be used in the project.
+**My Contribution :** I was part of the [**Task group-- Data**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task1-data) involved in research for a suitable data to be used in the project.
 I also used my domain knowledge in Environmental Science in processing and analyzing the data.
 I was also part of the [**Task group-- Model development**](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task2-exp-models-team-2) and created a *Neural Prophet forecasting model* with an MAPE accuracy of 0.01.

 >\[!TIP\]